RiazSamir/30-Day-Microsoft-Challenge-/Daily-Notes/Day-23 Mini Project 2.md

 How - How did this happen?
-- Powershell was used to:
+- PowerShell was used to:
-- Download and execute remote script in memory
+- Download and execute the remote script in memory
 - Modify Registry RunOnce and Run Keys to maintain persistence
-- Reg.exe was used to Hijack a COM object (recycle Bin CLSIC) to executed calc.exe
+- Reg.exe was used to hijack a COM object (Recycle Bin CLSID) to execute calc.exe

 ## Recommendations: